Big Four Bridge: Description

 The Big Four Bridge is a six-span bridge, totaling 2525 ft long, with a clearance of 53 ft.
-The northernmost span is a riveted, 8-panel Parker through truss.
+The northernmost span is a riveted, eight-panel Parker through truss.
 The next three spans are 547 ft long, and are riveted, 16-panel Pennsylvania through trusses.
 The two southern spans are riveted, 10-panel Parker through trusses.

-It carried a single track of railway.
+It originally carried a single track of railway.
+Today, access to the Big Four Bridge is limited to pedestrian and bicycle use.

-History
+Original bridge

+Planning and construction

 The Big Four Bridge was first conceived in Jeffersonville in 1885 by various city interests.
 The Louisville and Jeffersonville Bridge Company was formed in 1887 to construct the Big Four Bridge, after a charter by the state of Indiana; Kentucky also chartered the company in 1888.
-The riverboat industry, a big economic factor in Jeffersonville, had requested that the bridge be built further upstream from the Falls of the Ohio, but the United States Army Corps of Engineers approved the building site, even after the vocal protestations.
+The riverboat industry, a big economic factor in Jeffersonville, had requested that the bridge be built further upstream from the Falls of the Ohio, but the United States Army Corps of Engineers approved the building site, even after vocal protests.